ClariceBoldDev/M1-JavelinPolishers/README.md

   Is my site accessable (siteimprove.com)

 - Bug 2: My make a wish image was not responsive on Galaxy fold screens.To recitify this I needed to remove the class paddings and my CSS sizing options which stopped it from working correctly.

+- Bug 3: Favicon was not loading.
+Issue was the imags were not linked correctly to the root directory.

+- Bug 4: Contactform not functioning properly.
+I needed to change my code and add required to all the input options.

 ### Accessability